SteviLen420/TQE_simulation/RESULTS/E_plus_I_Simulation/TQE_Universe_Simulation_Full_Pipeline_E+l_20250919_035838/README.md

 ### Figure 4: Statistical Evolution During the Quantum Fluctuation Phase

-This plot displays the time evolution of the expectation value (`⟨A`⟩, mean) and variance (`Var(A)`) of a fundamental observable 'A' during the initial quantum fluctuation stage of the simulation.
+This plot displays the time evolution of the expectation value (`⟨A⟩`, mean) and variance (`Var(A)`) of a fundamental observable 'A' during the initial quantum fluctuation stage of the simulation.
 These curves represent the averaged behavior across the entire 10,000-universe E+I cohort, providing insight into the primordial state from which each universe emerges.

 <img width="1230" height="842" alt="fl_fluctuation_E+I" src="https://github.com/user-attachments/assets/e93edd4f-dd24-4831-905f-898afdb16658" />